zicaiw625/tracking-guardian/docs/EXTENSION_DEPLOYMENT.md

 ### Troubleshooting

 **Q: Extensions are sending data to the wrong URL**
 A: Check that the correct extension version is deployed.
-Each environment needs its own build.
+Each environment needs its own build with the correct `BACKEND_URL` in `extensions/shared/config.ts`.

 **Q: Can merchants configure the URL?**
 A: No, by design.
-This is a security measure for App Store compliance.
+This is a P0-01 App Store compliance requirement.
+The `backend_url` setting was removed from TOML files.

 **Q: How do I test with a custom backend?**
-A: Use staging deployment, or run the app locally with `shopify app dev` (pixel events still go to production URL, but you can filter them server-side by checking the origin).
+A: Use staging deployment with a separate Shopify app, or run the app locally with `shopify app dev` (pixel events still go to production URL, but you can filter them server-side by checking the shop domain).

+**Q: What if App Store review asks about data destinations?**
+A: The backend URL is hardcoded and not merchant-configurable.
+Events are only sent to our controlled backend (`tracking-guardian.onrender.com`).
+This is verified by CI checks.